OutSystems/OutSystems.SetupTools/docs/Install-OSServer.md

 ### -SourcePath
 If specified, the function will use the sources in that path.
-If not specified it will download the sources from the Outsystems repository.
+If not specified it will download the sources from the Outsystems repository (default behavior).

 ```yaml
 Type: String